Callisto (comics): Being beautiful

 Callisto later encounters an amnesiac Colossus, who has assumed the identity of artist Peter Nicholas.
 Peter remembers nothing of his former life after his journey through the Siege Perilous.
 The two become attracted to each other after Masque, who had taken control of the Morlocks in Callisto's absence, restores Callisto's beauty to greater than it was, only to take it away later as a means of tormenting her.
 The process is repeated several times before Callisto and Colossus are rescued by Forge, Banshee, and Jean Grey.

 Callisto began a career as a fashion model and moved above ground, embarking on a new life with Peter Nicholas as her lover.
 They were attacked by Genoshan magistrates but defeated them.
-The Morlocks later attacked Callisto, still under the influence of Masque.
-Masque had grossly transformed the Morlocks, leaving them with grotesque physical mutations.
-They nearly beat Callisto to death.
-The Morlocks' Healer treated her wounds, but accidentally restored Callisto's scars and her original physical deformities.
-The Healer's powers were overloaded by the severity of her injuries, killing him in the process.
+The Morlocks, under Masque's influence, attacked and nearly killed Callisto.
+The Morlocks' Healer treated Callisto's wounds, but accidentally restored Callisto's scars and her original physical deformities.
+Healer's powers were overloaded by the severity of her injuries, killing him in the process.

 Callisto vowed revenge on her former followers for stealing away her looks, and then allied herself with Mikhail Rasputin, Colossus' older brother.
-Mikhail and Callisto appeared to have perished when he used his powers over matter to flood the Morlock tunnels.
+Mikhail and Callisto appeared to have been killed when he used his powers over matter to flood the Morlock tunnels.
 Rasputin had actually transported the Morlocks into an alternate reality, where time moved more quickly than on Earth.
 There she watched as the Morlock youths grew up with great bitterness towards their elders for all that had happened to them.